pypa/pip/docs/html/topics/more-dependency-resolution.md

     only consider them until there are no longer any resolution conflicts

-Pip's current implementation of the provider implements `get_preference` for known requirements with the following preferences in following order:
+Pip's current implementation of the provider implements `get_preference` for known requirements with the following preferences in the following order:

 * Any requirement that is "direct", e.g., points to an explicit URL.
 * Any requirement that is "pinned", i.e., contains the operator ``===``